burhanrashid52/PhotoEditor/README.md

 ## Drawing
-We can customize our brush and paint with diffrent set of property.To start drawing on image we need to enable the drawing mode
+We can customize our brush and paint with different set of property.To start drawing on image we need to enable the drawing mode

 ![](https://i.imgur.com/INi5LIy.gif)